r4ds/bookclub-rpkgs-old/README.md

 This repo contains 2 main folders:

-- Presentations: each week a presenter will give a talk summarizing the chapter and/or discussing practical applications of the topic at hand.
+- Presentations: each week a presenter will give a talk summarizing the chapter(s) and/or discussing practical applications of the topic at hand.
-- Companion: A working document outlining **learning objectives** and collecting questions (and answers) on the chapters that come up during meetings (or between!)
+- Companion: A working document outlining **learning objectives** and **collecting questions and answers** on the chapters that come up during meetings (or between!)

 Other useful links: